 - Podcast Index: The podcast index is a bit of a hybrid platform, seeking to keep the podcasting ecosystem open for the future.
 They scrape podcasts from directories and also accept direct submissions through your podcast hosting platform, by sending your RSS feed to email@example.com, or through github (if you’re a developer).

 How to submit your show to a podcast directory

 It’s important to understand that all of the directories work independently so you will have to submit your podcast to each of them individually and they each have a different approval process.

 While setting up the directories is a relatively simple process, it’s important to understand that it can take a few days to complete the approval process.
 You will need to have a few pieces of information available before you can get set up.

+Since these times can fluctuate, we recommend launching your show over a 1-2 week period to be sure it’s available everywhere.
 Once the approval process is completed you will receive a confirmation email to the email submitted in the setup process.
 While many hosting platforms offer a one-click directory submission, you may still have to submit it manually, the old-fashioned way.

 - How to submit your podcast to Apple Podcasts